 <<Provide narrative description regarding needs assessor’s finding.>>

-Handicapped Accessibility
+Accessibility for Persons With a Disability

 Program Guidance: Project Capital Needs Assessment (PCNA) Statement of Work and Accessibility Matrix for Section 232, located at HUD.gov.

 <<Provide a brief summary of modifications made by underwriter.
 If none, state none.
 Example: “Per the needs assessor, the facility is in substantial compliance with the Fair Housing Accessibility Guidelines.
 The needs assessor calls for installation of enunciator/strobe light smoke detectors in one unit in each building under Section 504… >>